LilyAsFlora/Ririi/doc/Verbs.md

 - *Namae*.
 I was hiding. *Namue.* I am hiding. *Namie*.
 I will be hiding.
 - *Sonae*.
 I was soothing. *Sonue*.
 I am soothing. *Sonie*.
 I will be soothing.

-## Expressing attitude towards an action
+## Expressing attitudes towards an action
  Rirī indicates mood using auxiliary verbs.
 These moods can suggest the speaker's attitude towards an action.

 | **Auxiliary (English)** | **Auxiliary (Rirī)** | **Meaning: This action is...**            |